Xanewok/xanewok.github.io/_posts/2017-08-15-wrapping-up-work-for-gsoc.md

 *(green)* +? insertions and *(red)* -? deletions) in total.

 ### Most notable PRs

-* CI/Documentation (readmes etc.)
-* Minor stuff (list each with PR)
-* list all the stuff required for workspaces/multiple packages/targets

-###### (more interesting PRs)
-Create simple dep-graph from Cargo metadata
-<br>\#441 by Xanewok was merged a day ago

-Infer appropriate crate target from workspace
-<br>\#438 by Xanewok was merged an hour ago

-Don't ignore incomplete server config, use default values if needed
-<br>\#432 by Xanewok was merged 12 days ago

-Ignore invalid file URI scheme in parse\_file\_path et al.
-<br>\#430 by Xanewok was merged 14 days ago

-Use linked compiler during Cargo `exec()` callback
-<br>\#424 by Xanewok was merged 9 days ago

-Opt-out of build after `initialize`
-<br>\#420 by Xanewok was merged 19 days ago

-Workspaces
-<br>\#409 by Xanewok was merged on 13 Ju

-Use jsonrpc-core data for improved and more consistent error handling flow
-<br>\#402 by Xanewok was merged on 13 Jul

-Move test\_data/multiple\_bins to RLS tests
-<br>\#380 by Xanewok was merged on 26 Jun
+* Supporting multiple packages and targets

-Support analyzing a specific binary in project
+  * Support analyzing a specific binary in project
     <br>\#373 by Xanewok was merged on 25 Jun

-Support projects with both bin and lib crate types
+  * Support projects with both bin and lib crate types
     <br>\#363 by Xanewok was merged on 26 Jun
+  * Workspaces
+    <br>\#409 by Xanewok was merged on 13 Ju
+  * Use linked compiler during Cargo `exec()` callback
+    <br>\#424 by Xanewok was merged 9 days ago
+  * Infer appropriate crate target from workspace
+    <br>\#438 by Xanewok was merged an hour ago
+  * Create simple dep-graph from Cargo metadata
+    <br>\#441 by Xanewok was merged a day ago
+* Smaller features and bugfixes
+  * Provide CompletionItem.kind for Racer completions
+    <br>\#237 by Xanewok was merged on 2 Apr
+  * Set missing env vars from Cargo in a compilation step
+    <br>\#337 by Xanewok was merged on 5 Jun

-Prevent aggressive project rebuilding by retaining RUSTFLAGS order
+  * Prevent aggressive project rebuilding by retaining RUSTFLAGS order
     <br>\#349 by Xanewok was merged on 18 Jun

-Set missing env vars from Cargo in a compilation step
+  * Opt-out of build after `initialize`
+    <br>\#420 by Xanewok was merged 19 days ago
+  * Ignore invalid file URI scheme in parse\_file\_path et al.
+    <br>\#430 by Xanewok was merged 14 days ago
+  * Don't ignore incomplete server config, use default values if needed
+    <br>\#432 by Xanewok was merged 12 days ago

+* Refactoring / project organization
+  * Stubbed out separate simple test projects for tests
+    <br>\#231 by Xanewok was merged on 27 Mar
+  * LsService::handle\_message match replaced with macro
-<br>\#337 by Xanewok was merged on 5 Jun
+    <br>\#256 by Xanewok was merged on 1 May

-Use ServerMessages in tests
+  * Use ServerMessages in tests
     <br>\#323 by Xanewok was merged on 24 May

-LsService::handle\_message match replaced with macro
-<br>\#256 by Xanewok was merged on 1 May

-Provide CompletionItem.kind for Racer completions
-<br>\#237 by Xanewok was merged on 2 Apr

-Stubbed out separate simple test projects for tests
+  * Use jsonrpc-core data for improved and more consistent error handling flow
-<br>\#231 by Xanewok was merged on 27 Mar
+    <br>\#402 by Xanewok was merged on 13 Jul
+  * Miscellaneous, e.g. updating READMEs or project CI

 ###### Paragraph about work done for workspaces